lawrennd/old_talks/_ml/includes/basis-function-models.md

                                  wlim = (-4., 4.),
                                  num_basis=4)}

-\writeassignment{Use the tool provided above to try and find the best fit you can to the data.
+\codeassignment{Use the tool provided above to try and find the best fit you can to the data.
 Explore the parameter space and give the weight values you used for the